BigBrassBand/remittanceparse/README.md

     the remittance but appear they should have.

 4. Refunds listed in the PDF that are not matched in the JSON.
-Manually check to see if there se are refunds that Atlassian has taken out of the remittance but perhaps should not have.
+Manually check to see if these are refunds that Atlassian has taken out of the remittance but perhaps should not have.